 PHD Chamber requests your kind support in facilitating the return of BGs to the prior allottees, which will help these companies maintain better working capital and cash flow of their halted or unutilized projects.
 We believe that this decision will reflect positively towards ease of doing business and will improve the investment sentiment in the sector.
 Also, unblocking of these BGs will enable companies to bid for upcoming commercial coal block auctions, which will help increase competition.
 The cases pending adjudication before various High Courts can be withdrawn once an amicable and acceptable settlement is reached with the ministry as soon as possible.
-We hope you will kindly consider our above request and take urgent action in context and enable the industry to mitigate the economic impact of this unprecedented situation caused by Covid-19. the industry to ensure uninterrupted supply of food and beverages to the consumers in a safe manner.
+We hope you will kindly consider our above request and take urgent action in context

+Mitigating the Impact of Pandemic COVID-19 on Trade & Industry: PHDCCI Representations to Government of India and State Governments and enable the industry to mitigate the economic impact of this unprecedented situation caused by Covid-19. the industry to ensure uninterrupted supply of food and beverages to the consumers in a safe manner.